 GETS will still be the Government’s main e-tendering platform.
 Agencies may use GETS to issue closed competitive tenders or alternatively they may contact your business directly to request a quote.

-The Collaborative Marketplace Agreement is the contract between the Crown (ie MBIE and DIA) and the provider.
+The Collaborative Marketplace Agreement is the contract between the Crown (for example MBIE and DIA) and the provider.

 It is made up of two parts: